vyasvarunvinod/PDF-Data-Extraction-Transliteration-Gemini-1.5/README.md

 You also need a Google Gemini API Key.
 You can get it from https://makersuite.google.com/app.

-File structure should be :
+📁 File Structure
+Copy
+Edit
 .
 ├── script.py
 ├── part2.pdf